XChance/PredatorAndPrey/README.md

 I'd like to quickly give him kudos, as his version helped to give me an idea of how I could handle each cell.
 In addition, I used his files for Random Number Generation as his is far better than my own previous implementation.

+If you decided to run this code, press spacebar at the beginning to start the automaton.

 ## Automaton Rules

 Each cell is 4 x 4 Pixels.